cihuuy/JS_Downloader/README.md

 === PRIVATE ===

-Usage of obfuscator.exe (can also use the invoke_obfuscator_script):

-1) Through CMD cd to the directory where the EXE is.

-2) type: obfuscator.exe url dropfilename

-(for example: obfuscator.exe http://example.com/test.exe test.exe)

-3) Code should get copied to clipboard

-Usage of encoder_builder.py:
+Usage of builder_encoder.py:

-1) Copy code from clipboard into encoder

-2) build.js file contains the JS code :)
+1) Copy obfuscator.exe from x64 or x86 folder to the same folder as builder_encoder.py

+2) Make sure Python 2.7.11 is installed

+3) Run builder_encoder.py

+4) Follow Instructions

 invoke_obfuscator_native: generates code from EXE (needs to be compiled)